j4velin/FingerprintDoorbell/README.md

 - disabled breathing LED when idle
 - disabled external ringer signal (the pin is used in the ETH connection)
 - use GPIO14 as input for the doorbell ring event (for a dedicated button to just ring)
+- use GPIO15 as output for a buzzer for an acoustic feedback while the doorbell button is pressed

 ## Wiring